arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-07.md

     to the home page.

 All these 3 JSF pages should share the same `layout.xhtml` template.
-Add a common footer in this template (actual content it is not important).
+Add a common footer in this template (actual content is not important).

 Add a CSS file shared by all the pages, with some basic settings (e.g., background color).
 The actual content does not really matter.